CondorcetVote/CondorcetElectionFormat/README.md

 * [Debian format](https://www.debian.org/vote/2021/vote_001_tally.txt)
 _Don't have any parameters.
 And difficult to read or edit for a human.
 Specifications are unclear and have changed in time.
 Only implemented on a Debian-specific program._

-This document proposes a new format easy to read and edit by hand.
+This document proposes a new format easy to read and edit manually.
 And including many (and extensible) parameters, some of them can be standardized here, some can be proprietary.
 The votes themselves allow more precision (and particularly tie on a rank) than previous tentatives.

 ----------------------------